 A few weeks ago I dedicated an entire blog post to the Yoast SEO plugin where I went through a WordPress SEO Yoast tutorial.

-These to productivity tools will save you hours of editing and a good few embarrassing feedback comments.
-They will give your audience a great reading experience as well. ??
+These two productivity tools will save you hours of editing and a good few embarrassing feedback comments.
+They will give your audience a great reading experience as well.

 Your work is not over yet you still need to create the images for the blog and social media promotions.
 I know, after writing 1000+ words all you want to do is click publish or schedule and move on.

-So my favourite productivity tools for creating images and content upgrades are Word and Canva.
-I was recently introduced to a third tool called Snappa which looks amazing.
+So my favourite productivity tools for creating images and content upgrades are Keynote, Word, PicMonkey, Design Wizard and Canva.
+I was recently introduced to a sixth tool called Snappa which looks amazing.